gopavasanth/i_hack/android/tfmobile/README.md

 The demos in this folder are designed to give straightforward samples of using TensorFlow in mobile applications.

-Inference is done using the [TensorFlow Android Inference Interface](../../../tensorflow/contrib/android), which may be built separately if you want a standalone library to drop into your existing application.
+Inference is done using which may be built separately if you want a standalone library to drop into your existing application.
 Object tracking and YUV -> RGB conversion is handled by libtensorflow_demo.so.